spenczar/tdigest/README.md

 point in the t-digest.

-The actual precision can be controlled with the `compression` parameter passed to the constructor function `New` in this package.
+The actual precision can be controlled with the `compression` parameter passed to the constructor function `NewWithCompression` in this package.
 Lower `compression` parameters will result in poorer compression, but will improve performance in estimating quantiles.
 If you care deeply about tuning such things, experiment with the compression ratio.